Editor’s Note: This marketing infographic is part of our 25 part series.

 Keyword research is probably the most common usage of all PPC research.

-Because of advertisers hoping to find a group a cheap, but high conversion intent clicks, they’ll do research with no end in sight, hoping to turn over as many stones as possible.
+Because advertisers are hoping to find a group of cheap but high-conversion-intent clicks, they’ll do research with no end in sight, hoping to turn over as many stones as possible.

 The problem however, is that the competition levels or average cost per clicks can be outdated.
 Even Google’s Keyword Planner falls short when we compared their results with actual client results.

 So what do you do keyword research for?